telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 Enables the selection of folders instead of files.
 When the user selects a directory, its entire content hierarchy of files is included in the set of selected items.
 The setting supported only in browsers that support [webkitdirectory](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/webkitdirectory).

-> **Important:** When the property is set only folders can be selected for upload - files are not selectable.
-In the browsers that don't support the feature the behavior fallbacks ot the default file selection.
+> When set, the property allows you to select only folders for upload.
+Files are not selectable.
+In the browsers that do not support the feature, the behavior falls back to the default file selection.

 #### Example